GIGABOOST.AI

 Affinity is an excellent CRM for maintaining a network you've already built.
 But if you need to build a pipeline from scratch and close a round in the next 90 days, you need an acquisition system.
 You need to de-risk your narrative, find the specific 25 fit factors that trigger an investor's mandate, and hit the inbox with 35%+ meeting rates.

-You can spend $3,600 per seat to organize your data, or you can spend $1 to start building your investor pipeline.
+You can spend $3,600 per seat to organize your data, or you can start building your investor pipeline with GIGABOOST.AI.

 Put these strategies into action